sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 }
 ```

 So what we now have and what we didn't had before doing the refactoring is a entirely decoupled View.
 All the View has to provide is an `Observable<String>` as `intent()` function.
-Today the result comes from a `SearchView` and has a `debounce()` operator.
-Tomorrow it could be something entirely different (i.e. a dropdown menu with a list of strings) and you don't have to touch (and therefore can't break) anything but `SearchActivity`.
-The same for the way how the view is "rendered" / displayed.
+Today the output of `searchIntent()` comes from a `EditText` widget and use `debounce()` operator.
+Tomorrow it could be something entirely different (i.e. a dropdown menu with a list of strings to chose from) and you don't have to touch (and therefore can't break) anything of your existing source code except the View, `SearchActivity`.
+The same is valid for the way how the view is "rendered" / displayed.
 All that code lives in `SearchActivity` as well.
 So today it is uses a `RecyclerView`, but tomorrow it could be another custom UI widget or a ListView.
 I guess you get the point.

 Back to our Presenter source code: as already said, the `Presenter` has all the business logic.
 One of the main pitfalls with that is that presenter is not testable (how to mock parts of our busines logic) and we can't reuse that business logic for other Presenter because it's hard coded.
 Let's refactor that code.
 First we introduce a `SearchEngine`: